Specialization goes hand-in-hand with a redistribution of

 orchestration of these simpler elements becomes more complex.

-develops from a fertilized egg to an adult.
+fertilized egg to an adult.
+That sort of specialization is known

 “The different cell types in a